kaidaw/react-native-maths-app/README.md

   - Installs project
 - `npm start`
   - Starts project
-- Install expo go on mobile
+- Install "expo go" application on your mobile device
+- Open your camera application on your mobile device
+- Scan the QR code shown in the terminal where you are running the project
-- Go to camera scan qr code and click the link which appears- you may have to do this a couple of times
+- A link should appear- click this link (this step might take a couple of tries)

 <h2>User guide</h2>